MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-reports-trace.md

 ### <a name="reportcancellation"></a>Analyzing cancellation messages

 The cancellation messages indicate events that caused the report to be canceled.
-The telemetry can help identify slow-running reports - reports that taking longer than expected and generating large number of rows.
+The telemetry can help identify slow-running reports - reports that take longer than expected to run and generate a large number of rows.

 > [!NOTE]
 > The service evaluates cancellation events in a specific order, and the evaluation is done every five seconds.